iLoveTux/aina/README.rst

 Usage
 =====

-The command line utility, flume, can be run in two modes:
+The command line utility, aina, can be run in two modes:

   1. Streaming mode: Data is streamed through and used to populate templates
   2. Document mode: Render files src and write the results to dst